tools-study/journal/drafts/draft_4.md

 $$m_{mRNA} \approx 2.6 \times 10^{18} \times 10^3 \times 10^6 \times 1.66 \times 10^{-24} \approx 4.3 \text{ kg of mRNA}$$

 This is obviously infeasible.
-The calculation demonstrates that no incremental improvement in LNP formulation can bridge the scale gap; instead, fundamentally different strategies (amplification, biological distribution networks, cell-to-cell propagation) are required.
+The calculation demonstrates that no incremental improvement in LNP formulation can bridge the scale gap; instead, fundamentally different strategies (amplification, biological distribution networks) are required.

 **How the nine approaches solve the scale gap:**